 The sponsor then reviews the project plan is complete and, hopefully, gives it a thumbs up.

 Next, the project team creates the deliverables as outlined in the initiation phase.
 The delivery phase typically includes two key sub-phases that take place at the same time: 1) Execution and 2) Monitoring and Reporting.

 This sub-phase is where things really get rolling.
 The project team works through the tasks that were detailed in the project plan to develop the project deliverables.
 The execution sub-phase is complete when the project deliverables are accepted by the users and the sponsor.

 Monitoring and Reporting

-Once the project is delivered, the team evaluates their performance.
-Teams often seek to identify areas for improvement for future projects and identify information and documentation that could be repurposed.
+Once the project is delivered, the team evaluates its performance.
+Teams often seek to identify areas of improvement for future projects and identify information and documentation that could be repurposed.

 Take control of the stages of project management for your IT business.
 Read how others in your industry have done so with Accelo.